This recipe is compatible with eZ Publish 5.3 / 2014.01

-However, to be able to use external user providers with eZ, a valid eZ user needs to be injected into the repository.
-This is mainly for the kernel to be able to manage content-related permissions (but not limited to this).
+However, to be able to use external user providers with eZ, a valid eZ user needs to be injected in the repository.
+This is mainly for the kernel to be able to manage content related permissions (but not limited to).

 Depending on your context, you will either want to create an eZ user